mavryk-network/mavryk-protocol/etherlink/scripts/docker-compose/README.md

 # endpoint to use to originate the smart rollup.
 # it could be possible to use the local node but it
-# would require then to first start the octez-node sepratatly from the docker compose.
+# would require then to first start the mavkit-node sepratatly from the docker compose.
 ENDPOINT=${ENDPOINT:-"https://rpc.$TZNETWORK.teztnets.com"}

 ## Contract options